 Otherwise, occasional blends with months (or even years) apart will not deliver many advantages compared to regular car tires.
-That is partly why most drivers either choose compressed air-filled or nitrogen-filled tires for less of a hassle.
+That is partly why most drivers choose either compressed air-filled or nitrogen-filled tires for less of a hassle.

 Plus, such a daring mixture DOES pose some risks on the horizon.
-Sudden nitrogen addition might create instant inflation that hardens the tires and, in turn, worsen the braking and handling performance.
+Sudden nitrogen addition might create instant inflation that hardens the tires and, in turn, worsens the braking and handling performance.
 Accidents and collisions in those cases are inevitable.

 What about adding air to a nitrogen-filled tire?
 Doing so is not worth the hassles.

 Thermal expansion (especially at high temperatures) is a risk you should not skim over, as air pressure can surge by 4-5 PSI when it’s hot.
 It happened once to my Jeep and broke the tire surfaces; thankfully, there were no passengers or vehicles on the road at the time.

 That’s not to mention the shorter inflation interval since air tends to escape more than nitrogen.